Malaya Watson: Post Idol

 Watson took part in the American Idols Live!
 Tour 2014 from June 24 through August 24, 2014.
 Throughout the duration of tour and to date, she worked on her debut EP, My Diary, and her unnamed album.

 Watson sang the U.S. national anthem at the Detroit Lions versus New Orleans Saints game at Ford Field in Detroit on October 19, 2014.

 In 2018, Watson released her debut single, "Time.", and released her second single "Worry About Myself" two years later in 2020.
 Later in the year, she appeared on Terrace Martin, Robert Glasper, 9th Wonder and Kamasi Washington's collaborative EP Dinner Party: Dessert, contributing guest vocals to the song "Love You Bad" with Phoelix.

 On December 4, 2020, Watson released her debut EP, My Diary: The Prelude..
-This was followed by her sophomore EP Father's Law, which was released the following year.
+This was followed by her second EP, Father's Law, which was released the following year.
 Later that same year, Malaya would appear on the Terrace Martin album Drones, contributing vocals to "Evil Eye" with rapper YG.
-She also appeared on 2 tracks from Snoop Dogg's compilation Algorithm.
+She also appeared on two tracks from Snoop Dogg's compilation Algorithm.

+In 2022, Malaya was featured on the track "Joint 3" with Cisco Swank and Luke Titus, which was named by NPR as one of the year's best songs.